 Taiwanese-American pianist Stephanie Shih-yu Cheng has performed at major music centers across the world to critical acclaim, including Weill Recital Hall at Carnegie Hall in New York, Dame Myra Hess Concert Series in Chicago, Opera City Hall of Tokyo, National Gallery of Art in Washington D.C., and National Concert Hall of Taipei.
 She frequently appears in recitals with pianist Sara Davis Buechner and has collaborated with conductor Leon Fleisher, and has been featured on National Public Radio, WFMT in Chicago, Chicago Loop Cable Channel 25, Radio Video Mediterraneo in Italy, Living & Travel Section of msnbc.com, and Nippon Television in Japan.
-Her latest collaborative CD, titled License to Thrill, was released on the Summit label.
+She can be heard on the Summit label and her solo album Ravel: Masterworks for the Piano is due to be released in spring 2023 on the Centaur label.

 Dr. Cheng studied under Gilbert Kalish at the State University of New York at Stony Brook, where she earned her Doctor of Musical Arts.
 Before that, she studied under Ann Schein and was a teaching assistant for Early Carlyss, at the Peabody Conservatory.
 She was awarded the Rose Marie Milholland Award in Piano at Peabody, and has distinguished herself in several international competitions.
 She was the recipient of Prix-Ville de Fontainebleau in France, personally presented to her by Philippe Entremont.